-The views from Warm Springs Mountain have remained largely unchanged since Native Americans stewarded these lands for millennia.
+The views from Warm Springs Mountain have remained largely unchanged since Native Americans first stewarded these lands.
 A sea of ridges roll to the horizon—an unexpected, unbroken forest in a well-traversed part of America.

 In 2002, The Nature Conservancy protected over 9,000 acres in the heart of the Allegheny Highlands creating what is now Warm Springs Mountain Preserve.
 Adjacent to the historic Omni Homestead resort and George Washington National Forest, our preserve represents one of the largest and most ecologically significant private forests in the Central Appalachians, stitching together hundreds of thousands of acres of conservation lands that form an impressive wildlife corridor.

 We're working to ensure that these mountains at the edge of Appalachia remain a natural stronghold against climate change, and that the Allegheny Highlands' human and natural communities are supported, restored and enhanced.
 Explore the links and stories on this page to learn more.

 Gift of Family Farm to The Nature Conservancy Will Help Preserve the Appalachians